monsterkodi/ko/README.md

 - regression tests
 - correct highlighting of complex strings

-## notes
+## final note

-- not very well documented
-- pre-release in active development
-- use at your own risk!
+this is a pre-release in active development! use at your own risk!